bogosj/go-tesla-go/README.md

 The values for ClientID and ClientSecret can be found in instructions at https://tesla-api.timdorr.com/api-basics/authentication.
 Email/Password/VIN should be self explanitory.

+You can also install a local copy with `go get github.com/bogosj/go-tesla-go`.

 ## Flags
 The flags that start "if" verify conditions before taking actions.